Quentin Jammer: Personal life

-Jammer has three sons.
+Jammer married his high school sweetheart, Alicia, shortly after she graduated high school in 2000.
+They had three sons and divorced in 2013.

 His half-brother is NFL player Quandre Diggs.
 Jammer's cousin is NFL first overall draft pick Cam Ward.

-Jammer made an appearance on an episode of "E!
-True Hollywood Story" in 2009.
+Jammer made an appearance on an episode of E!
+True Hollywood Story in 2009.
 Jammer appeared as himself in Season 13, episode 20, which originally aired on November 18, 2009.

-After his NFL career he began training Jiu-Jitsu.
+After his NFL career he began training jiu-jitsu.
 He made it to the quarterfinals of the World Master IBJJF Jiu-Jitsu Championship in 2018.
 He also started his own clothing company.